-Ultimate responsibility for collection management rests with the Library Director, who operates within the framework of policies determined by the City Council.
-City employees under the general supervision of the Library Director manage the City's Library collection.
+Ultimate responsibility for collection management rests with the City Librarian, who operates within the framework of policies determined by the City Council.
+City employees under the general supervision of the City Librarian manage the Library collection.

 SELECTION PROCESS

 Materials are selected for the Library's collection based on professionally accepted guidelines.
 The collection is developed to provide materials that offer a wide variety of views suitable for all ages and abilities.
 It is the responsibility of parents or legal guardians to decide what material is appropriate for their children.